jakartaee/specification-committee/spec_review_checklist.md

   * Name of and link to at least one Compatible Implementation

 3. javadocs
-  * Footer contains Eclipse copyright and link to license
+  * Footer contains appropriate copyright and link to EFSL license.
+This copyright will often be an Eclipse Foundation copyright, even for APIs originally copyrighted by Oracle, but there will be exceptions, and javadoc with other copyright owners.
   * ESFL license is included, usually as doc-files/speclicense.html

 4. Spec PDF